dannytsang/energyathome/INSTALL.md

   1. Start screen:

-    `$ screen`

-  2. The screen should be at command prompt.
-If not already, go to the datalogger directory:

-    `$ cd ~/energyathome/datalogger`
+    `screen`

-  3. Start the logger:
+  2. Start the logger:

-    `$ python Main`
+    `python ~/energyathome/datalogger/main.py`

-  4. "Detach" the screen is like minimizing the terminal.
+  3. "Detach" the screen is like minimizing the terminal.
 Pressing the following keyboard combination:

     [ctrl] + a
     (let go of above keys)
     d

-  5. This should return to the prompt before you typed "screen" in step 1.
+  4. This should return to the prompt before you typed "screen" in step 1.
-  6. To "re-attach" the terminal i.e you want to view or stop the data logger use the following command:
+  5. To "re-attach" the terminal i.e you want to view or stop the data logger use the following command:

-    `$ screen -r`
+    `screen -r`

 For more information on screen see the man pages ($ man screen) or help (screen -h) or the website